Photonic time crystals: Theory and applications: Introducing spatial periodicity in PTCs: Spatiotemporal photonic crystals

 Between the subluminal and superluminal regimes, there is a special scenario that the modulation phase velocity is equal to the speed of light, which is called luminal, i.e., $v_{\rm m}= v_{\rm ph}$.
 This is an exceptional case where exotic wave effects can happen \cite{galiffi2019broadband}.
-As shown in Fig.~\ref{Fig:luminal}(a), the reciprocal vector aligns with the dispersion curve of a stationary material.
-This can cause mode degeneracy in a broadband frequency range.
+As shown in Fig.~\ref{Fig:luminal}(a), the reciprocal vector (green arrow)aligns with the dispersion curve of a stationary material.
+The band structure of a space-time varying media is formed by folding the dispersion curve of the stationary material by reciprocal vectors.
+The crossing of the bands results in that all the forward-travelling states are degenerate in a broadband region and therefore strongly coupled.
 Therefore, luminal modulation can induce broadband nonreciprocal amplification \cite{galiffi2019broadband}.
 Moreover, a plane wave propagating through a luminally modulated medium can be transformed into a pulse train, as illustrated in Fig.~\ref{Fig:luminal}(d).
 This phenomenon is elucidated by the dynamics presented in Fig.~\ref{Fig:luminal}(b), where the field captured at the ST-PC's output face ($x=d$) exhibits modulation-induced variations.
 Specifically, at instances when $\omega_{\rm m}t=\pi/2$, the signal undergoes exponential growth, while at $\omega_{\rm m}t=3\pi/2$, it experiences exponential suppression.
 This effect stems from the observations in Fig.~\ref{Fig:luminal}(c), indicating that field amplitudes within the range $-\pi/2<\omega_{\rm m}t<\pi/2$ encounter a reduced permittivity and, consequently, a heightened phase velocity, leading to wave compression and amplification.
 Conversely, amplitudes within the range $\pi/2<\omega_{\rm m}t<3\pi/2$ are subjected to increased permittivity, resulting in decreased phase velocity and field attenuation.

 Revisiting Fig.~\ref{Figtravellingwave}, in the scenario where $k_{\rm m}=0$, the modulation velocity becomes infinite.
 This situation means that in a PTC, the material's properties change uniformly over time without any repeating patterns in space.
 Thus, we can see that PTCs represent a special scenario of a broader notion of ST-PCs.